- Solicitors For Business

 This is when an employee is treated differently or unfairly because they have tried to make a discrimination complaint against the employer in the past.

 Our specialist employment team has represented many individuals who have been discriminated against at work.
-This means we are well equipped to help you make a claim against an employer for the maximum possible amount of compensation.
+This means we are well equipped to help you try to resolve the issue or make a claim against an employer for the maximum possible amount of compensation.
 We will not only help you make a successful claim, but can help to ensure that this behaviour does not happen again.

 The law surrounding discrimination can be incredibly complex, but our lawyers will explain all your options clearly so you understand what is going to happen.